Is Hyperinflation Coming? Lessons From the German Hyperinflation of 1921-1923

 • The economy's efficiency weakened because individuals chose to barter.

-• In contrast to paper money, constantly depreciating, people chose to hang onto physical assets (such as commodities, gold, and land).
+• In contrast to paper money, which is constantly depreciating, people hang onto physical assets (such as commodities, gold, and land).

 Value of German Currency, 1919–1923